Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

-Mathematicians take note!
-Math Day was invented to celebrate the interdisciplinary connections and integrations between mathematics, sciences, technology, and other areas of invention and discovery!
+Hear!
+Hear!
+This author certainly agrees with this sentiment.
+Mathematicians, architects, artists, and tartan aficionados may appreciate how others have reconciled the integration and interdisciplinary connections between mathematics, sciences, technology, and other areas of invention and discovery with tartan!
 The Grey Douglas tartan was taken as the quintessential example of this blending by Dom Hans Van Der Laan, a Dutch architect, theorist, and Benedictine monk who employed a detailed study of the Grey Douglas tartan and the spatial relationships between the light grey and black of the sett.
-His architectural designs (see below) embody his views on the subject and have been described as " .. a fascinating interdisciplinary space located somewhere in the vicinity of a traditional weaver's tartan thread counts, architectural draughtsmanship and quasi-religious, mathematical treatises." 📐📏 ⚗️⚛️
+His architectural designs (see below) embody his views on the subject and have been described as " .. a fascinating interdisciplinary space located somewhere in the vicinity of a traditional weaver's tartan thread counts, architectural draughtsmanship and quasi-religious, mathematical treatises."
+Architecturally embodied tartan! 📐📏 ⚗️⚛️

-Even before the recognition and articulation of the synergy between these areas, some, such as Dom Hans Van Der Laan, a Dutch architect, theorist, and Benedictine monk, had already integrated these concepts into their personal philosophy and their work and viewed the tartan as a special example of a vistual and artistic integration which could be used to inspire other forms.
+Even before the recognition and articulation of the synergy between mathematics, art, architecture, and other areas, some, such as Dom Hans Van Der Laan, a Dutch architect, theorist, and Benedictine monk, had already integrated these concepts into their personal philosophy and their work and viewed the tartan as a special example of a vistual and artistic integration which could be used to inspire other forms.